 It is important to avoid the potential transmission of CRE via the food chain.
-The harmonised monitoring programme for antimicrobial resistance in 'food-producing animals and food thereof' requests the monitoring of CRE in broilers, turkeys, pigs and veal calves, and meat derived thereof every second year on a routine basis [1].
-Continued prohibition of the use of carbapenems in food-producing animals would be a simple and effective option for intervention.
-As genes encoding carbapenemase production are mostly plasmid-mediated, and corresistance may be an important issue in the spread of such resistance mechanisms, decreasing the frequency of antimicrobial usage in animal production within the EU in accordance with prudent use guidelines is also of high priority [2].
-In addition, improving the conditions of animal husbandry (e.g. biosecurity, hygienic conditions) and implementing alternative measures to antimicrobials would reduce both the need to use antimicrobials and the development of resistant bacteria in food-producing animals.
-A multifaceted integrated approach to minimising antimicrobial use is recommended and further options related to this are outlined in the 'EMA and EFSA Joint Scientific Opinion on measures to reduce the need to use antimicrobial agents in animal husbandry in the European Union, and the resulting impacts on food safety' [3].
+The harmonised monitoring programme for antimicrobial resistance in 'food-producing animals and food thereof' requests the monitoring of CRE in broilers, turkeys, pigs and veal calves, and meat derived thereof every second year on a routine basis [116].
+Continued prohibition of the use of carbapenems in food-producing animals would be a simple and effective option for intervention [117].
+As genes encoding carbapenemase production are mostly plasmid-mediated, and co-resistance may be an important issue in the spread of such resistance mechanisms, decreasing the frequency of antimicrobial usage in animal production within the EU in accordance with prudent use guidelines is also of high priority [117].

+A multifaceted integrated approach to minimising antimicrobial use is recommended and further options related to this are outlined in the 'EMA and EFSA Joint Scientific Opinion on measures to reduce the need to use antimicrobial agents in animal husbandry in the European Union, and the resulting impacts on food safety' [118].
+Improving the conditions of animal husbandry (e.g. biosecurity, hygienic conditions) and implementing alternative measures to antimicrobials would reduce both the need to use antimicrobials and the development of resistant bacteria in food-producing animals.

-In households and shared public environments, standard personal hygiene rules should be applied to prevent person-to-person transmission, as well as good food handling practices to prevent food contamination from colonised handlers.
+In households and shared public environments, standard personal hygiene rules should be applied to prevent personto-person transmission, as well as good food handling practices to prevent food contamination from colonised handlers.